Just like humans, some dogs have a tendency to gain weight and end up bulging at their seams.

 - Features a whole protein at the beginning of the ingredient list.
-Dogs are omnivores, but meat should unquestionably form the bulk of their diet, so select foods with things like deboned chicken or beef at the beginning of the ingredient list.
+Dogs are omnivores, but meat should unquestionably form the bulk of their diet, so select foods with things like deboned chicken or beef at the beginning of the ingredient list as protein sources.

-- Does not contain artificial colors, flavors or other additives.
-Artificial colors and flavors are unnecessary additives for well-conceived foods, and they may trigger canine food allergies.
+- Does not contain artificial flavors, colors, or other additives.
+Artificial flavors and colors are unnecessary additives for well-conceived foods, and they may trigger canine food allergies.
 Accordingly, they are best avoided.

 - Does not contain unidentified meat meals or byproducts.
 While properly labeled and identified meat products, such as “chicken meal” and “beef meal” are fine ingredients, you’ll want to avoid things like “meat meal,” which may contain ingredients collected from unsavory sources.

 How Many Calories Does Your Dog Need?

 Caloric needs are one of the most important things to figure out when trying to manage your dog’s weight.
 This will give you a target to guide your feeding practices.

 But it isn’t always easy to determine exactly how many calories your dog needs.
 Individual dogs have different metabolic rates and burn different amounts of calories over the course of a day.

 The best way to figure out your dog’s caloric requirements is by first determining her Resting Energy Requirements (RER).
 This tells you the number of calories your dog needs to breathe, pump blood and perform other critical body processes.